Coolcord/Level-Headed/README.md

  Hammer Bros.
 This can make the game quite challenging in some cases.
 It's worth trying if you think the game is too easy.

- Q: Where did hammer time mode go in v0.2.2?
+ Q: Where did hammer time mode go in v0.2.2 and beyond?
 Was it removed?

  A: Nope.
 As of v0.2.2, some more primitive difficulty scaling has been implemented.
-Hammer time now is enabled automatically for the last ~20% of a game.
-I'll likely add an option so users can adjust this in the next/future update.
+Hammer time now is enabled automatically for the last ~20% of a game (now considered "Normal" difficulty).
+If you want hammer time to behave like it did before v0.2.2, simply change the level difficulty setting to "Hard" under the "Configure Level Generator" options.

  Q: Has the level generator improved since the Water Vapor Build (v0.1.0)?